duykhoa/SaigonTraveler/README.md

   There are 2 kind of coffee beans in Viet Nam, Robusta and Arabica.
 And less than 10% coffee shops use Arabica beans.

-  I can the Robusta coffee as local coffee.
-You can find this coffee in any coffee shop.
+  You can find Robusta coffee in any coffee shop.
 There are 3 kind of coffee drinks

   - Đen đá: Black coffee with ice, serve in "Phin"
   - Nâu đá: Coffee with milk, serve in "Phin"